Day 20: A Ferry, Uretiti Beach, and Road Walk from Ruakākā to Waipu Cove

 Leaving the main road and turning back towards Bream Bay, I passed a food truck next to a general store.
 After some deliberation, I decided that I was in need of a cheeseburger, and took an early break before I got to Ruakākā Beach.

 About 5.5 km long, I made good time on the beach, traversing it in just over an hour.
-I was fortunate for it to be a bit cloudy for most of the way, which cut down significantly on the heat from the sun.
+I was fortunate that it was a bit cloudy most of the way, which cut down significantly on the heat from the sun.
 The sand was much like Ninety Mile Beach, easy to walk on now that the tide was going out, though not as wide.

 Bream Head